What Is Type 2 Diabetes?

 1) Frequent and or excessive urination: When you have diabetes, excess sugar (glucose) builds up in your blood.
 The kidneys have to work really hard to filter and absorb all that extra glucose.
 During this time, the excess glucose gets excreted into the urine, soaking up fluids drawn from your tissues.
 This leads to abnormally high urine output.
 A persistent need to urinate, especially if you have to get up at night to use the bathroom is something that you need to take seriously.

-2) Feeling more thirsty: Due to frequent urination, the body becomes dehydrated, making you feel very thirsty.
+2) Feeling more thirsty: Due to frequent urination, many people with type 2 diabetes experience dehydration.
+This causes extreme thirst.
 If you drink sugary beverages like soda or juice to quench this thirst, more sugar enters the body leading to more thirst.

 3) Hunger pangs: When people suffer from diabetes, they feel more hungry than usual and tend to eat more.
 This happens because the body cannot regulate glucose that your cells use for energy.
-When the cells are deprived of glucose, your body automatically looks for more sources of fuel, causing persistent hunger.
-In addition, eating more will not get rid of the feeling of hunger in people with undiagnosed or uncontrolled diabetes, as this will just further elevate the blood sugar level.
+When the cells don’t get enough glucose, your body automatically looks for more sources of fuel, causing persistent hunger.
+In addition, eating more will not get rid of the feeling of hunger in people with diabetes, as this will just further elevate the blood sugar level.

 Each one of these symptoms can have other causes as well.
 If you notice any of these symptoms, it is best to get your HbA1c level checked.
 Stop by any of our clinics to get your level checked.
-No appointment is necessary at our clinics and you’ll only wait minutes to be seen.
+No appointment is necessary at our clinics.
+Wait times are quick at urgent care.
 You can call ahead at (917) 310-3371 and let us know you’re on the way or you can check in online.